mozilla/skywriter/docs/pluginguide/index.html.markdown

 ## Plugin Reloading ##

-A key feature of the Bespin user experience is the ability to edit plugins from within Bespin and have the changes take effect immediately.
-Many types of Bespin plugins, such as syntax highlighters, don't have any UI which makes them easy to reload.
-If you write a plugin that has UI or any other resources that need to be cleaned up, you can point Bespin at a function to run *before* the plugin is to be reloaded.
+A key feature of the Skywriter user experience is the ability to edit plugins from within Skywriter and have the changes take effect immediately.
+Many types of Skywriter plugins, such as syntax highlighters, don't have any UI which makes them easy to reload.
+If you write a plugin that has UI or any other resources that need to be cleaned up, you can point Skywriter at a function to run *before* the plugin is to be reloaded.
 Here's an example:

     :::js